-The mother-daughter relationship is a complicated one.
-Whether you have an adult daughter or are still raising teenagers, you’ve likely experienced times when you wondered why daughters are mean to their mothers.
-In this post, Heather Wagner takes a deep dive into this topic and looks at all the physical, emotional, and relational things influencing our girls’ behaviors.
+Mother daughter relationships are complicated.
+Whether you have an adult daughter or are still raising teenagers, you’ve likely experienced moments when you have wondered why daughters are mean to their mothers.
+In this post, Heather Wagner takes a deep dive into this topic and looks at all the physical, emotional, and relational matters influencing our daughters’ behaviors.

-We all desire to cultivate healthy relationships with our daughters.
+We all desire to cultivate healthy mother daughter relationships.
 Yet, whether our girls are 5 or 25, when we don’t understand their behavior, struggle to connect with them, or end up faking peace instead of making it, it’s easy to feel discouraged.

-Even though what constitutes a healthy relationship with our daughter may look a little different for each of us, and though our backgrounds, expectations, personalities, and circumstances are not all the same, when it comes to how we understand and manage the conflict that’s found in a mother-daughter relationship, I think a lot of us are asking the same questions:
+What constitutes a healthy mother daughter relationship may look a little different for each of us.
+Our backgrounds, expectations, personalities, and circumstances are not all the same.
+But when it comes to how we understand and manage the conflict that’s found in mother daughter relationships, I think a lot of us are asking the same questions:

 What is going on with my daughter?

 You may have heard the saying: “If you don’t like the weather, wait five minutes; it’ll change.”
 If you’re raising an adolescent daughter, you can probably relate.
 One moment she has a somewhat sunny disposition, but then you look at her with the wrong facial expression and a storm erupts that leaves you feeling confused and sweeping pieces of your feelings off the floor.

 It’s common to chalk turbulent mood swings up to puberty.
 But there may be more than one type of hormone influencing your daughter’s impulsive or irrational behavior.
 You’re probably already familiar with the automatic stress response that prepares us to deal with danger: fight or flight.